tufts-ml/covid19-forecasting/README.md

 # ACED-HMM - A model for COVID-19 hospitalized patient trajectories

-Our proposed mechanistic model can be used to forecast how a hospitalized COVID-19 patient can move through various stages of care (in general ward, in ICU, in ICU on the ventilator)
+Our proposed mechanistic model can be used to forecast how a hospitalized COVID-19 patient will move through various stages of care (in general ward, in ICU, in ICU on the ventilator).

 Using this model, we can: